Tekali7/Fitness-Guide/README.md

 # Deployment

-## How to Deploy
+## How to Deploy with Heroku

-Website deployment is the process of making a website live and accessible on the internet for people to visit.
+App deployment is the process of making a program live and accessible on the internet for people to visit.

-1. Log into GitHub.
+1. Log in to Heroku.
-2. Locate repository (left-side or top-right icon and then on "Your repositories").
-3. Select repository and navigate to "Settings" on the horizontal bar.
-4. Open the "Pages" menu and select "main" for the branch.
+2. Click "Create new app".
+3. Choose app name and select a region.
+4. Click "Create app".
-5. The page will refresh with a link to the deployed website.
+5. Navigate to the "Settings" tab.
-6. It may not go live for a few minutes, refresh the page to update the link.
-7. Once deployed, the live website will automatically update when any changes are pushed to the main branch.
+6. Click "Reveal Config Vars".
+7. Add Config Var in Heroku's Settings.
+The key is PORT and the value is 8000.
+8. Scroll down to "Buildpacks".
+9. Click "Add Buildpack".
+10. First add "Python", click save.
+11. Second add "Nodejs", click save.

 ## How to Fork